What is an Atrial Septal Defect or ASD?

 Most ASDs are diagnosed incidentally during regular heath check-ups.
 If a heart murmur is heard during auscultation, you may be advised to undergo further tests to confirm the diagnosis of ASD:

 - Echocardiogram: It is a specific diagnostic test for ASD, and provides a detailed image of the heart and blood flow through its chambers.
-The echocardiogram may show the blood flow through the interatrial septum and the hole size in the septum.
+The echocardiogram may show the blood flow through the interatrial septum and the size of defect in the septum.